bingoring/codora/docs/Codora-Development-Plan.md

 ### 🎯 Mission
 Transform how developers understand code by providing AI-powered, interactive explanations that make complex codebases accessible to everyone.

+## 🧠 Core Philosophy: Semantic Over Syntactic

+### ❌ What We Don't Do
+- **Line-by-line meaningless parsing**: "Line 45: function declaration"
+- **Syntax description**: "This is a for loop with three parameters"
+- **Academic explanations**: "This demonstrates the observer pattern"
+- **Generic AI responses**: "This code appears to be handling user data"

+### ✅ What We Provide
+- **Purpose-driven analysis**: "Validates email format and sends welcome email to new users"
+- **Business context**: "This ensures proper user onboarding and reduces support tickets"
+- **Practical insights**: "Throws ValidationError if email is invalid, updates user_status to 'verified'"
+- **Instant understanding**: "Configuration object for payment processing with Stripe integration"

+### 🎯 User Value First
+Every interaction must provide **immediate, actionable understanding** of what code does and why it exists.
+No feature ships unless it makes developers faster at understanding unfamiliar code.

 ---

 ## 🏗️ Development Phases